nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 In which each key is correspondent to the column property of the entity `workflows`.

 ## Step 8: The Main Application

+Now you can consume the small previous service method we worked on in you main application.
+Here we have a simple main script.
+But you could consume your service each way you like or needed, for example, you could use in a Django or Flask application, in your Jupyter notebook and so on.

 *src/main.py*